 print(f"Failed to retrieve page.
 Status code: {response.status_code}")

-You can find its source code on GitHub .
+You can find its source code on GitHub.

 5. Scrapy

 Scrapy is optimized for scraping massive datasets, handling multiple pages, and automating complex scraping workflows.
 It's ideal when you need a tool built for performance, extensibility, and scalability.
+Scrapy is built for performance and has a whole ecosystem of extensions.
+It is designed to extract structured data from web pages, enabling you to generate clean, machine-readable datasets for various applications.

 It can also handle some basic anti-scraping measures, like user agent rotation, but it's not as advanced as ScrapingBee in this regard.